-Manual checks are performed at this stage: comparing the time series of lake-mean reconstructed Lake STs with the lake-mean observation.
+Manual checks are performed at this stage: comparing the time series of lake-mean reconstructed LSWTs with the lake-mean observation.
 The purpose of these checks is to determine whether the reconstruction is realistic or whether the FLake simulation is a more suitable prior.
 FLake simulations are used as a last resort for cases where the reconstructions are in poor agreement with observations, typically cases where the observations are extremely sparse.
 Where DINEOF reconstructions are of good quality, day and night time reconstructions are averaged to provide a single time series for each instrument.
 Only a single reconstruction is used if only one of the day/night pair is of suitable quality,

 Reconstructions for all the Phase one lakes are then merged to create daily files with global coverage at a resolution of $^{1}/{20}^{\circ}$.
-An estimate of the error in the prior Lake ST field is also required.
-For lakes where FLake is used as the prior, the error (SD) is assigned to 2.0 K. For lakes where the DINEOF reconstruction is used, the error estimate is taken from the comparison of the prior from the previous iteration with in situ observations in the MD (MacCallum and Merchant, 2010a).
-These daily global files of reconstructed and modelled Lake STs with associated error estimates are then used as the prior Lake ST field in the next run of the ARC-Lake processor and the process, as outlined above and in Figure 1, repeats iteratively.
+An estimate of the error in the prior LSWT field is also required.
+For lakes where FLake is used as the prior, the error (SD) is assigned to 2.0 K. For lakes where the DINEOF reconstruction is used, the error estimate is taken from the comparison of the prior from the previous iteration with in situ observations in the MD (MacCallum and Merchant, 2010).
+These daily global files of reconstructed and modelled LSWTs with associated error estimates are then used as the prior LSWT field in the next run of the ARC-Lake processor and the process, as outlined above and in Figure 1, repeats iteratively.
+As illustrated in Figure 1 the full time series of observations for each instrument is used as input to the iterative scheme.